Dre Campbell Farm

 Kaolin clay is another commercially available organic product.
 When used as a spray, it controls Mexican beetles and other pests organically.

 The clay forms a protective barrier film wherever it is applied to your plants.
-This film prevents these chewing insects from inflicting damage on the plants.
+This film prevents these chewing insects from damaging the plants.

 Surround WP is our recommended brand.
 Use it according to the product instructions.